GeekTrainer/learn-typescript/build-javascript-applications-typescript-learning-path.md

     - Introduction
     - Introduction to interfaces in TypeScript
-    - Exercise: Declare and instantiate an interface
+    - Exercise - Declare and instantiate an interface
-    - Exercise: Extend an interface
+    - Exercise - Extend an interface
     - Other ways to use interfaces
     - Lab
     - Knowledge Check